zhu-xlab/UrbanFloodCastV1/README.md

 UrbanFloodCastV2 leverages deep learning techniques to forecast urban flooding based on hydrology data.
 The project uses a variety of libraries and tools for data preprocessing, model building, and visualization.

 ## Data pixelization
-The pixelized data required for model training and evaluation can be downloaded from test_data folder in the following link:
+1. Directly use the processed data: The pixelized data required for model training and evaluation can be downloaded from test_data folder in the following link:

 [Pixelized Data](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)

-To get this data, you can process the data using the script provided in `process.ipynb`.
+2. Use .txt files to get .pt data, you can process the data using the script provided in `process.ipynb`.
 This can help convert .txt to .tif files.
-Besides, `save_pt.ipynb` can help convert .tif to .pt files.
+After processing, `save_pt.ipynb` can help convert .tif to .pt files.
+The txt files, DEM and ground truth can be found in test_data folder in [Raw Data](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints)

 ## Model Training
 We prepared the pre-trained model checkpoints: [Checkpoints](https://syncandshare.lrz.de/getlink/fiPWiw7f7nsxXXPBWVN7g/checkpoints) Please download model.pt and put in the `save` folder.